-Basement waterproofing as part of a £20 million redevelopment for University of Wales
+Basement waterproofing as part of a £20 million redevelopment for Bangor University

 The Waterproofing Solution Methodology

-As a result of the extensive survey areas subjected to both wet & dry rot and dampness were identified.
-Specialist remediation work carried out by Timberwise included the eradication of the rot problem along with the replacement of timbers where necessary that had become unsafe.
-Other areas of concern also included areas where original cementitious tanking had been used to prevent water ingress in areas below ground and the tanking had subsequently failed.
-Timberwise advised the use of a cavity drain membrane to the client giving completely predictable results – instead of stopping the flow of water it controls and manages the water – taking any free flowing water to a convenient drainage point via the use of perimeter drainage and a specially designed sump and pump unit.
+As a result of the extensive survey wet rot, dry rot and dampness were identified.
+Specialist remediation work carried out by Timberwise included the eradication of the rot problem along with the replacement of structurally inadequate and unsafe timbers.
+Further areas of concern included areas where original cementitious tanking had been used to prevent water ingress in areas below ground and the tanking had subsequently failed.
+Timberwise advised the use of a cavity drain membrane system to the client giving completely predictable results – instead of stopping the flow of water it controls and manages the water – taking any free flowing water to a convenient drainage point via the use of perimeter drainage channels and a specially designed sump and pump unit.

 Commercial Waterproofing Design from the experts

 Having designed and installed many different waterproofing systems across a broad spectrum of customers you can have confidence that Timberwise is your go-to team of waterproofing specialists to help with your project.

 If you have any questions about how Timberwise can help you with your project, please feel free to chat directly with one of our Waterproofing Design Specialists who would be delighted to help you further.